 Attend a music festival in Tbilisi

 Tbilisi Open Air is one of the most popular music festivals in the country.
-Organized annually in the month of June, the festival’s main emphasis is electronic and rock music genres.
-Since 2009, the festival organizers have brought well-known artists from all over the world, including Akvarium, Adriatique, Morcheeba, and Beth Hart to the stage.
-The festival lasts from three to four days and is held outside the city center.
+Organised annually in the month of June, the festival’s main emphasis is electronic and rock music genres.
+Since 2009, the festival organisers have attracted well-known artists from all over the world to the stage, including Akvarium, Adriatique, Morcheeba and Beth Hart.
+The festival lasts from three to four days and is held outside the city centre.
 It even has designated camping areas for those who’d like to stay close by through the whole event.

 Go on a day trip to Gori

-The town of Gori is located only 86 km (53.43 miles) from Tbilisi, making it a great day-trip to get away from the summer heat in the capital.
+The town of Gori is located just 86km (53mi) from Tbilisi, making it a great day trip away from the summer heat in the capital.
 The main reason to visit Gori is that it’s the birthplace of Joseph Stalin and features his house, which is now a museum showcasing important documents and facts about his life.
-You can even see the private railway carriage he used to travel by.
+You can even see the private railway carriage he used to travel in.

-These lakes are famous for their three different colors: green, blue, and white.
-Located in the Khevsureti region, near the village of Roshka, the lakes lie at 2,812 meters (9,225 ft) above the sea level.
+These lakes are famous for their three different colours: green, blue and white.
+Located in the Khevsureti region, near the village of Roshka, the lakes lie at 2,600m (8,530ft) above the sea level.
 You can hike up to all three lakes within a day, but you’ll need to stay overnight either in the village or put up a tent at the Green Lake.

 Visit Gergeti Trinity Church in Stepantsminda

-Another great location to explore in the summertime is the town Stepantsminda and its Gergeti Trinity Church, located 2,170 meters (7,119 ft) above sea level.
-Situated underneath the Kazbegi mountain, the area offers a picturesque scene of both the mountains and the church.
-You can take a small hike from the town toward the church, but you can also hire a delica taxi to take you up there.
+Another great location to explore in the summertime is the town of Stepantsminda and its Gergeti Trinity Church, located 2,170m (7,119ft) above sea level.
+Situated underneath Mount Kazbek, the area offers a picturesque scene of both the mountains and the church.
+You can take a small hike from the town towards the church, but you can also hire a delica taxi to take you up there.

 If you are a camping fan, then you’ll love Georgia, as the country has no restrictions on where to put up your tent.
-However, do note that if you want those beautiful views of nature, you’re going to need to do some serious hiking.
-So backpacking, may be in your future.
-There are plenty of possibilities for you to choose from, and our guide to 10 Best Places to Go Camping in Georgia will definitely help.
+However, do note that if you want those beautiful views of nature, you’re going to need to do some serious hiking, so backpacking may be part of your itinerary.
+There are plenty of possibilities for you to choose from, and Culture Trip’s guide to the 10 Best Places to Go Camping in Georgia will definitely help.

 Enjoy some jazz at the Black Sea Jazz Festival